(Case Western Reserve University, 1978); The Fred Saigh Distinguished Professor

 Fellowship: Cardiothoracic Surgery, Washington University School of Medicine

 Research Fellow, General Surgery, Washington University School of Medicine

 Job Responsibilities: I am the administrator for the CBAC and Rudy Lab.
 I am responsible for CBAC programming and events.
 I am also responsible for grants, budgets, and all CBAC publications which includes newsletters and brochures.

 Bio: I attended the University of Wisconsin – Madison and graduated with a B.S. degree in Botany.
 Upon graduation, I worked for the United States Department of Agriculture’s National Arboretum in Washington, D.C.

-From 2007 to the present, I was the Assistant to the Chair in the Department of Art at U.W. – Madison where I was responsible for assisting the Department Chair in a wide range of activities, including alumni relations, external relations, personnel, and programming in addition to putting together grants and fundraising to make all of these activities happen.
+From 2007 to 2012, I was the Assistant to the Chair in the Department of Art at U.W. – Madison where I was responsible for assisting the Department Chair in a wide range of activities, including alumni relations, external relations, personnel, and programming in addition to putting together grants and fundraising to make all of these activities happen.